-Smaart Di (Dual-Channel Interface) is the Two Channel Version of the Industry Standard, Dual Platform (Mac & PC), FFT Based Audio Analysis Software.
+Smaart Di (Dual-Channel Interface) is the Two Channel Version of the Industry Leading, Dual Platform (Mac & PC), FFT Based Audio Analysis Software.

 Now in its second generation, Smaart Di provides a nimble and quickly adaptable measurement environment with all critical configuration and control parameters accessible from a single intuitive user interface.
 As you would expect, Smaart Di’s Spectrum and Transfer Function engines have all the same power and capabilities as those in the flagship version of Smaart.
 In the spirit of simplicity, Di does not include a separate Impulse Response Mode.
 Di is perfect for quick and precise measurements without the demands of Smaart v8’s multi-measurement, multi-mode, and multi-window complexity.

 While Smaart Di can access multichannel devices, it is designed to control and display only two standard Spectrum engines at any given time.

 - Fractional-Octave banding, up to 1/48th octave resolution